Data-Efficient and Robust Trajectory Generation through Pathlet Dictionary Learning: Experiment

-We use Jensen-Shannon Divergence (JSD) to quantitatively measure the distribution distance between generated and real trajectory datasets.
+\textbf{Evaluation Protocol and Baselines:} We use Jensen-Shannon Divergence (JSD) to quantitatively measure the distribution distance between generated and real trajectory datasets.
 We compare our method against multiple state-of-the-art baselines across both road network-based and grid-based representations.
-Detailed evaluation metrics, baseline descriptions are provided in Appendix.